 But this is why a reader should always look more deeply into the words of Scripture than many people do.
 These words in John's Gospel are nothing less than a promise of the eternal joy of the Kingdom—but they place the decision of whether or not that will be our destiny squarely on us.
 Jesus tells us this by saying, "If any man serves me, let him follow me; and where I am, there shall my servant be also; if any one serves me, the Father will honor him."

 So, what does it mean to hate one's life?
 It doesn't mean that we should despise or reject God's gift of being born and living as a person in this world.
 We are meant to live a full, rich earthly life.
 But if we limit ourselves to this life, never looking beyond it to eternal life with God, we will not be doing His will.
 To follow Christ means we must be ready to suffer for Him, because this fallen world will bring suffering.
 If we deliberately avoid suffering for Christ, we will no longer be following Him, and we will not find our way to the Kingdom.
 We will have loved our life in this world, and tried to preserve it, at the cost of the eternal life God wants to give us.

-To hate our life means to see that it is brief and fleeting, while eternal life will never end.
-Loving that eternal life, we are willing to give up this earthly one.
+To hate our life means to see that the present life, while precious, is brief and fleeting.
+By contrast, eternal life will never end.
+Loving that eternal life, we are willing to "give up" this earthly one.
 We can endure hardship and tribulation for Christ while we live it, because we know that by so doing we are following Him; we are on the way to the place where we will be with Him forever in joy.